ngroegli/hacky-easter-2024/Level 3 - Take It Easy/Monastery/README.md

 - Wikipedia article about that: https://en.wikipedia.org/wiki/Cistercian_numerals
 - Guide about cipher: https://historysurvivalguide.com/cistercian-numerals/
 - Tool for decoding the cipher.
-With that we receive the following numbers (last column for DCode reproduction): https://www.dcode.fr/cistercian-numbers
+With that, we receive the following numbers (last column for DCode reproduction): https://www.dcode.fr/cistercian-numbers

     1 letter: 3         char(3)